 There are plenty of normal incidents throughout the day that might call for such commands, but you should set aside a longer period of time to do this, once a day.
 This will get your dog used to the idea that you’re in charge.
 Always stand tall, and use your deepest voice when giving commands.

 If your dog doesn’t respond to your words, you can reinforce those demands with gentle force.
 This also occurs in wild packs, and all dogs understand the meaning of such gestures.
 Lifting his chin when you say “sit”, or putting pressure on his hind legs, will not only make him comply but will also help him to understand the verbal command better.
+Take the opportunity to demonstrate your dominance any time you use any of the primary directives: sit, down, stay, come, heel, off, and good dog/ bad dog.

 As you grow more comfortable with being in charge, you will also become more effective.
 Dogs can tell when we’re feeling conflicted or ambivalent about being the one in charge.
 In such a situation, your pet may even get the idea that he’s supposed to be the pack leader.
 Remember that dogs want to be shown their place.
 That’s the natural order of things in the wild, where their ancestors lived.
 It should be demonstrated clearly and firmly that you are the one who makes the decisions and sets the rules.